justinamiller/DotNet-Coding-Guidelines/README.md

 The preceding code is consistent with the Microsoft’s .NET Framework and makes code more natural to read.

-### Tip #18

-✋ Do not use initials as identifier abbreviations like in the following:
+### Do not use initials as identifier abbreviations like in the following:

 ```
 private readonly PersonManager _pm;